Augusta Pride

-Augusta Pride is the LGBT (lesbian, gay, bisexual, transgender) pride organization in Augusta, Georgia.
+Augusta Pride is the LGBTQA (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, and Asexual/Ally) pride organization in Augusta, Georgia.
 It hosts a pride parade in downtown Augusta.
 The event started in 2010.

 Pride Festival

 A two-day Augusta Pride Festival is held at the Augusta Commons every June.
 The festival kicks off with a Friday night concert and dance party known as Beats on Broad which has previously featured headliners Bebe Rexha and Dev.